 What is lymphoma?

 Lymphoma is a cancer that forms tumours in the lymphatic system.
-The lymphatic system is part of your immune system which is made up of Lymphatic vessels and some of our organs.
+The lymphatic system is an important part of your immune system aka your defence system, which is made up of lymphatic vessels and some of our organs.
+The lymphatic system carries a fluid called ‘lymph’ around the body in lymph vessels.
+This fluid passes through lymph nodes (glands), which are spread throughout your body.

-Lymphoma occurs when lymphocytes (white blood cells that help to fight infection) become out of control.
+Lymphoma occurs when lymphocytes become out of control.
 They divide in an abnormal way or do not die when they should.
-The affected lymphocytes collect and collect in your glands.
+The affected lymphocytes collect and collect in your glands, forming lumps.
+Do not panic if you feel a lymph node, as when working to fight an infection, the nodes become larger because they need more power to do their job.
+But if it has not gone away in a week contact your GP!

 There are many different types of lymphoma which can behave differently and need different treatment.